mathiashole/Genomics_Scissors/README.md

 ```{bash, eval = FALSE}
 perl gscissors.pl --help
 ```
-This program extracts the sequence of positions in the input.fasta file, renames it, and saves the resulting sequence in the output.fasta file.
+`GScissors` extracts the sequence of positions in the input.fasta file, renames it, and saves the resulting sequence in the output.fasta file.

 ## :sparkling_heart: Contributing